Skip to main content

 Installing dependencies

 We’ll use ethers.js to write a short script to interact with our deployed smart contract and access our image using IPFS gateway and hash.
-Then we’ll use a package called browserify to use our node.js script in the browser.
+Then we’ll use a package called browserify to use our Node.js script in the browser.

-We’ll install ethers and browserify using npm (Node Package Manager), which comes with node.js; learn more about ethers.js in the guide on How to connect to Ethereum network with ethers.js.
-Open your terminal/cmd and run the following command.
+We’ll install both ethers.js and browserify using npm (Node Package Manager), which comes with node.js; Learn more about ethers.js in this guide on How to connect to Ethereum network with ethers.js.

-$ npm i browserify
+npm i ethers@5 browserify uniq

 Viewing the file stored on IPFS